Toyota: Battery electric vehicles

+History of Toyota BEVs

 Toyota created the first generation Toyota RAV4 EV (Electric Vehicle) as a compliance car after the California Air Resources Board mandated in the late 1990s that every automaker offer a zero-emissions vehicle.
 A total of 1,484 were leased and/or sold in California from 1997 to 2003, when the state dropped its mandate under legal pressure from lawsuits filed by automakers.

 A second generation of the RAV4 EV was developed in 2010 as part of a deal with Tesla.
 The production version was unveiled in August 2012, using battery pack, electronics and powertrain components from Tesla.
 The RAV4 EV had a limited production run with just under 3,000 vehicles being produced, before it was discontinued in 2014.
 According to Bloomberg News, the partnership between Tesla and Toyota was "marred by clashes between engineers".